 Apparently, there's a porn website named "Big Sausage Pizza" (which as discussed in the link there, has a really stupid premise).

 A homoeroticfurry story by one K.M.
-Hirosaki (available here - need I say it's NSFW?) played with the idea.
+Hirosaki (available online — need we say it's NSFW?) plays with the idea.
 The pizza delivery boy attempts to apologize for being late by showing up pantsless.
 The customer decides the sight isn't enough of an apology, and they end up having sex.
 The two guys really are in a relationship, and the delivery boy was bringing a free pizza to his boyfriend.
 They just got caught up in an enjoyable little bit of roleplaying.

 Played with in an older SMBC Theaterskit — he actually is a plumber, but pretends to be a porn star as he fixes some leaky pipes.